Wambrechies

 Wambrechies (/fr/; Wemmersijs; Vamberchi) is a commune in the Nord department, in the region Hauts-de-France, in northern France.
 It is part of the European Metropolis of Lille.
-It has a population of around 10,600 (2019).

 Geography

 Wambrechies is situated to the north of Lille, it is bordered by the neighbouring communes of Marquette-lez-Lille (to the southeast), Saint André-lez-Lille (to the south), Quesnoy-sur-Deûle (to the northwest) and Bondues (to the northeast).
 The Deûle canal runs from north to south through the town.